Eltaurus-Lt/Anki-Card-Templates/README.md

 ### Cloze deletion

-[Cloze deletion](https://docs.ankiweb.net/editing.html#cloze-deletion) is a fill-in-the-gaps type of question made from text, in which a certain fragment is omitted and expected as the answer.
+[Cloze deletion](https://docs.ankiweb.net/editing.html#cloze-deletion) is a special type of question made from text, in which a certain fragment is omitted and the answer is expected to fill the gap.
 A piece of text can have multiple parts clozed and turned into individual questions.
 This makes cloze deletion well-suited for creating an unlimited number of [Cards](#key-concepts-anki-vs-memrise) from a single [Note/Sentence](#key-concepts-anki-vs-memrise).

 🖼️🖼️